-(3) "Business day" means a weekday, excluding weekends, college holidays, and college closure days.
+(1) "Business day" means a weekday, excluding weekends and college holidays and/or college closures.

-(7) "College premises" shall include all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college.
+(2) "College premises" includes all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college.

-(9) "Conduct review officer" is the vice president of student services or other college administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions in accordance with the procedures of this code.
+(3) "Conduct review officer" is the vice president for student services or other college administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions, in accordance with the procedures of this code.

-(11) "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student code of conduct.
+(4) "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.

-(12) "Disciplinary appeal" is the process by which an aggrieved student can appeal the discipline imposed by the student conduct officer.
-Disciplinary appeals from a suspension in excess of ten instructional days or an expulsion are heard by the student conduct committee.
+(5) "Disciplinary appeal" is the process by which an aggrieved student can appeal the discipline imposed by the student conduct officer.
+Disciplinary appeals from a suspension in excess of ten instructional days or an expulsion are heard by the student conduct appeals board.
 Appeals of all other appealable disciplinary action shall be reviewed through brief adjudicative proceedings.

 (a) Hand delivery of the document to the specified college official or college official's assistant; or

-(b) By sending the document by email and first-class mail to the specified college official's office and college email address.
+(b) Sending the document by email and first class mail to the specified college official's office and college email address.